eclipse-vertx/vert.x/mods_manual.md

     {
         "action": "delete",
         "collection": <collection>,
-        "match": <match>
+        "matcher": <matcher>
     }

 Where:
 * `collection` is the name of the MongoDB collection that you wish to delete from.
 This field is mandatory.
-* `match` is a JSON object that you want to match against to delete matching documents.
+* `matcher` is a JSON object that you want to match against to delete matching documents.
 This obeys the normal MongoDB matching rues.

 All documents that match will be deleted.